-- Girls will learn about the causes of global warming. - Girls will learn about the carbon cycle. - Girls will learn how they can compensate for carbon dioxide emissions by planting trees. - Girls will learn some basic chemistry relating to trees. - Girls will practice using a ruler and a tape measure to determine lengths. - Girls will learn a fun and efficient method for determining the height of a tree. - Girls will use basic geometry and conversion formulas.
+- Students will learn about the causes of global warming. - Students will learn about the carbon cycle. - Students will learn some basic chemistry relating to trees. - Students will practice using a ruler and a tape measure to determine lengths. - Students will learn a fun and efficient method for determining the height of a tree. - Students will use basic geometry and conversion formulas.